winds-mobi/winds-mobi-providers/README.md

 Then run your provider inside a container with:

-- `docker run -it --rm --entrypoint python winds.mobi/my_provider providers/my_provider.py`
+- `docker run -it --rm --env-file=.env --network=winds-mobi-providers --entrypoint=python winds.mobi/my_provider -m providers.my_provider`

 To avoid building a new image on every change, you can mount your local source to the container directory `/opt/project` with a Docker volume:

-- `docker run -it --rm --volume $(pwd):/opt/project --entrypoint python winds.mobi/my_provider providers/my_provider.py`
+- `docker run -it --rm --env-file=.env --network=winds-mobi-providers --volume=$(pwd):/opt/project --entrypoint=python winds.mobi/my_provider -m providers.my_provider`

 Licensing
 ---------